Meeco/docs/releases/svx-1.3.1.md

 ### Wallet

-* Icons and main image are displayed now on "Settings" ->  "Terms&Conditions" screen.
+* Icons and main image are displayed now on the "Settings" ->  "Terms&Conditions" screen.

 ## Deprecations and EOL